Specifications for organising ERA’s congresses and meetings

 Normally there will be a closing session at the end of the Congress, called “Nephrology Pearls” which is part of the “Institutional” track.
 This session must have the following characteristics:

-3. For the presentation the speakers must review and thus include in their talk the best/most relevant published papers, for the specific topic presented, from the last 2 years (i.e. 2020 Congress: papers published between 2018 and 2020);
+- For the presentation the speakers must review and thus include in their talk the best/more relevant published papers, for the specific topic presented, from the last 2 years (i.e. 2020 Congress: papers published between 2018 and 2020);

 VIII.
 Congress Chairs and Speakers